mjwall/Apeirogon/Readme.md

 Native KeyValue connector.
 While initial support has been built for Apache Accumulo, the design can and has been used to extend to other Key/Value Stores

 Currently the code is a merger of C && C++ code.
+V0.1 will represent a shift more toward creating a C API, creating exernalized factories for the thrift code.

 Capabilities That will be supported in V0.1  --